rucio/rucio/doc/gfal2.md

 There are several dependencies that must be installed in order to compile the Python bindings.
-Install dev packages as necessary; see documentationin the gfal2-python source distribution.
+Install dev packages as necessary; see documentation in the *gfal2-python* source distribution.
 It may also be necessary to run:

     pip3 install wheel